-3.38 Job Description and Labor Market Review - Board Policy 513
+1.3.38 Job Description and Labor Market Review - District Policy 513

-With the development of the new Compensation Model implemented in July of 2016, the salary grade for each position in the District was established based upon the job description of said position in conjunction with labor market standards.
-To assure that position salary grade placement remains appropriate, the District will conduct systematic reviews of both hourly and salaried positions as identified HERE.
+The District Compensation System Plan Document includes a salary grade for each position in the District based upon the job description of each position in conjunction with labor market standards.
+To ensure that position salary grade placement remains appropriate, the District conducts systematic reviews of both hourly and salaried positions as identified HERE.

-Annually, the District will work with a compensation consultant to evaluate all salary grade placements within a given group.
-If adjustments are recommended based on the current labor market and position description, adjustments may take place on July Ist of the following year, pending Board approval.
+Annually, the District works with a compensation consultant to evaluate all salary grade placements within a given group.
+If adjustments are recommended based on the labor market and position description, adjustments may take place on July 1st of the following year, pending Board approval.

 Certified job descriptions will be reviewed with evaluation of the certified salary schedule in conjunction with labor market standards.
-If adjustments are recommended based on the current labor market and job description, adjustments may take place on July 1st of the following year, pending Board approval.
+If adjustments are recommended based on the labor market and job description, adjustments may take place on July 1st of the following year, pending Board approval.

-The reviews will occur on a five-year cycle for each identified group.
-During the cycle year, the District will review job descriptions for each position within a given group and adjustments will be made as necessary.
+The reviews occur on a five-year cycle for each identified group.
+During the cycle year, the District reviews job descriptions for each position within a given group and adjustments are made as necessary.